 That being said, chewing has plenty of dental health benefits for cats.
 Including a tasty and healthy natural chew into your cat's dental care routine can help remove bad breath-causing bacteria.

 Nasty cat breath is not just unpleasant, it could lead to more serious oral health issues.
-Stay on top of your cats dental routine, by offering dental chews.
-Dental chews for cats aren't a complete dental routine, but are an excellent way to enhance their existing teeth cleaning regiment.
+The Veterinary Oral Health Council recommends that you stay on top of your cat's dental routine by offering cat dental treats.

-Dental health issues in cats have become more common then ever, and it's time we explore all the ways that you can care for your pet's teeth.
-The typical bad breath fixes that we use for our dogs are much more challenging to implement for our cats due to their small and unique jaw shape.
+Dental health issues in cats have become more common than ever, and it's time we explore all the ways that you can care for your pet's teeth.
+From periodontal disease to tartar build-up, dental chews reduce plaque and tartar.
+The typical breath-freshening fixes that we use for our dogs are much more challenging to implement for our cats due to their small and unique jaw shape.

-Before getting into our recommendations for the best dental chews for cats, it's important to learn about the most effective and important dental care options so you can decide which of these routines will work best for your cat.
+Before getting into our recommendations for the best dental chews for cats, it's important to learn about the most effective and important dental care options for the health of your cat's teeth and gums, so you can decide which of these routines will work best for your cat.

 Water and Food Additives

-The more they chew, the more bacteria is removed from their mouths, resulting in better breath, cleaner teeth and fewer health issues.
+The more they chew, the more bacteria are removed from their mouths, resulting in better breath, cleaner teeth, and fewer health issues.

 If your cat already loves to chew, that’s great!
-Make sure you are offering a chew that is safe and appropriate for their size and activity level.
+Make sure you are offering cat dental chews that are safe and appropriate for their size and activity level.
 Chews should never be small enough to swallow whole.
-A larger treat can be fed over multiple sessions, and will be safer for your kitty to chew.
+A larger treat can be fed over multiple sessions and will be safer for your kitty to chew.

 Cats chew for all kinds of reasons, but understanding why they like to chew may help you decide if a natural chew is going to be right for your cat.